Fruit Tree Sizes - Shapes

 Our bush fruit trees have been grown from plants that were grafted two years ago.
 When fully grown they will reach 3.5 metres, but they can be restricted to as little as 2.5 metres.

 Half standard fruit trees

 We think these are the ideal freestanding fruit trees if you have the space.
 Unlike bushes, they have a straight stem of about 1.2 metres, which leaves enough room for you to mow underneath them.
-It also means the branches are too high for the average sheep to reach and the trunks can be easily protected with our Heavy Duty Tree Guards.
+It is not unusual however for the lowest branches to appear below this level.
+As the tree develops these can be removed if you wish.
+The straight trunk is generally tall enough to accommodate our Heavy Duty Tree Guards.